amin-aich/community-tournaments-platform/README.md

 - Players can withdraw winnings to their own BSC wallet addresses; payouts are recorded on-chain.
 - Each user may have an on-chain wallet address stored (optional).
 Platform keeps payout transaction logs for auditing.
 - This feature is toggleable — can be enabled for events that have sponsored or donated prizes, or disabled if you prefer not to use on-chain payouts.
-- Implementation notes (short): payouts are made via server-side transactions and recorded in the `transactions`/`payouts` logs; no card data or custodial payment rails are involved.
-- Do not commit private keys or secrets into the repo.

 ## Philosophy
 Community-run.
 Minimal dependencies.
 Player-first.
 If you don’t know how to run a PHP project, this repo is not for you.